 Estonia Travel Guide – Expert travel advice and tips on everything from Tallinn accommodation and restaurants to day trips, medieval history, culture and music.
-Also featuring suggested routes and island trips, local food and drink, UNESCO sites, Lahemaa National Park, Tartu, Saatse, Valga, Kuressaare castle, Sillamäe beach, walking and hiking.
+Also featuring suggested routes and island trips, local food and drink, UNESCO sites, Lahemaa National Park, Tartu, Pärnu, Valga, Kuressaare castle, Hiiumaa, walking and hiking.

 About this book

-Extensive background and practical information is followed by detailed covered of the fairytale city of Tallinn and the surrounding area, as well as dedicated chapters on north, south, west and central Estonia.
-Discover The Windtower at Käina on Hiiumaa Island, a totally 21st-century experience of the countryside and sea, as stimulating to the ears as it is to the eyes; and explore Estonian history at the Time Centre son et lumiere display at Paide.
+Extensive background and practical information is followed by detailed coverage of the fairytale city of Tallinn and the surrounding area, as well as dedicated chapters on north, south, west and central Estonia.
+Discover The Windtower at Käina on Hiiumaa Island, a totally 21st-century experience of the countryside and sea, as stimulating to the ears as it is to the eyes; and explore Estonia’s maritime history at state-of-the-art Seaplane Harbour.
 Visit Narva, where 95% of the population speak Russian but all the signs are in English; and learn why an Estonian President insisted on holding a press conference in a toilet!

 About the Author

 Neil Taylor was from 1975 to 2005 Director of Regent Holidays, a British tour company that has specialised in travel to the Baltic states since they regained their independence in 1991.
 Now he writes and broadcasts on travel trade topics and is active in the British Guild of Travel Writers, by whom he was awarded a Lifetime Achievement Award in 2000.
 In 2011 he was awarded the President of Estonia’s medal for services to tourism.
 This book will be the 8th edition of the Bradt Guide to Estonia that he has written.
 In June 2018 his Estonia – A Modern History was published with a 2nd edition in 2020.